 The Vice Chancellor is the Chief Executive Officer of the university and an ex-officio Chairperson of Senate.
 The Vice Chancellor is appointed in the manner as prescribed in the University Act No.7 of 2005 as well as the OUT Charter and Rules (2007).
-Currently, Professor Elifas Tozo Bisanda is the Vice Chancellor of the University following his appointment by the Chancellor of the Open University of Tanzania (OUT), Hon.
-Dr. Asha-Rose Migiro (MP), as the new Vice Chancellor of the Open

-University Tanzania (OUT) for a period of five (5) years with effect from 3rd June, 2015.
-His appointment has come following Prof. Tolly S. A. Mbwette who was serving his second term of five years as Vice Chancellor to come to an end on the 12th April 2015.
-Before taking over this post, Prof. Elifas Tozo Bisanda was serving his second term of four years after satisfactorily completing the first term on the 12th April 2013.
+Currently, Professor Elifas Tozo Bisanda is the Vice Chancellor of OUT for a period of five (5) years with effect from 3rd June, 2015.
+Before his appointment, Prof. Elifas Tozo Bisanda was serving his second term of four years as Deputy Vice Chancellor (Academic) after satisfactorily completing the first term on the 12th April 2013.